Phoenix Park: History

 In 1882, the park was the scene of the Phoenix Park Murders, the politically motivated assassinations of Lord Frederick Cavendish and Thomas Henry Burke, respectively Chief Secretary and Under-Secretary for Ireland, who were stabbed to death with surgical knives while walking from Dublin Castle.
 A small insurgent group called the Irish National Invincibles were responsible.

 On 5 August 1933, Oscar Heron, an Irish flying ace who had flown with the Royal Air Force during World War I, died in an accident at the park whilst taking part in a mock aerial combat for Irish Aviation Day.

 During the Emergency (1939–1945), thousands of tons of turf were transported from the bogs to Dublin and stored in high mounds along the main road of the park.

-In October 2023, the park got its first shuttle bus service with the launch of Route 99, connecting the park's visitor center at Ashford Castle with Parkgate Street just outside the park, near Heuston Station.
+In October 2023, the park got its first shuttle bus service with the launch of Route 99, connecting the park's visitor centre at Ashford Castle with Parkgate Street just outside the park, near Heuston Station.